Mastering Broken Link Building: Finding, Fixing & Earning Powerful Backlinks

 Identifying Relevance & Authority

 Not every broken link is worth pursuing.
 A brutal quality filter saves hours of wasted outreach.
+Understanding what makes a link genuinely high-quality will sharpen your prospect selection significantly.
 Before adding any opportunity to your prospect list, check these three factors:

 - Domain Rating (DR) / Domain Authority (DA): Target sites with DR 40+ for maximum link equity.
 Sub-30 DR sites rarely deliver meaningful authority gains.